Guts-460/donglab-grasp/README.md

 We are still updating this repository. <br>
 All code will be shared once manuscript is accepted.<br>

-An Example can be found at branch "Example"
+An application can be found at branch "Examples"